 There will be approximately 50 rowers on the novice roster.

 What are practices like and how often are they?

-After the initial try-out period, practices will start out 5 days a week, about 1½ to 2 hours a day.
-Once we get closer to our first fall race, we will begin practices 6 days a week and continue with that schedule for the rest of the year.
+After the initial try-out period, practices will start out six days a week, about 1½ to 2 hours a day.
 Practices vary slightly depending on the time of year, but they usually entail rowing on the water, rowing on the rowing machines (ergometers), running, lifting, and flexibility/body core exercises.
 During the fall semester, we will come up with a practice schedule that will accommodate your class schedule.

 Where does the team practice?

 Water practices take place at the Exchange Boathouse along the Oklahoma River until the new OU Boathouse is constructed.
 OU shares its home course on the scenic Oklahoma River with the United States training center.
 Located in Oklahoma City’s Boathouse District, it is one of the world’s premier sites for rowing.

 Land practices take place on campus at the new OU Rowing Training Center.
 The Sooners' new home will be one of just several on-campus rowing training facilities in the country and feature a state-of-the-art, 16-seat "moving water" rowing tank, used to simulate on-the-water training indoors.
 The building will also feature a 2,740-square foot workout area, sports medicine and hydrotherapy room, team room and locker room in addition to office and meeting spaces and storage and laundry areas.
 Groundbreaking ceremonies for the 24,000 square foot, $6.5 million venue were held in April, 2013.

 How long is the rowing season?